 3. Sainte Chapelle

 It is one of the earliest surviving buildings of the royal palace.
-It was built by Saint King Louis IX in order to house the Crown of thorns and other relics that the King had brought back from Constantinople.
+It was built by Saint King Louis IX, one of the most famous saints in France.
+It was intended to house the Crown of thorns and other relics that the King had brought back from Constantinople.

 The Crown of Thorns was moved to Notre Dame de Paris during the French Revolution.
 It currently resides in a safe in Paris’s Louvre museum for security purposes.

 However Sainte Chapelle still has one of the most extensive 13th-century stained glass collections anywhere in the world.
+It remains one of the most famous churches in France.
 You can purchase your skip-the-line tickets here.

 4. Mémorial des martyrs de la Déportation